codeforamerica/beyondtransparency/chapters/chapter13.md

 work with graphics and application teams to crunch numbers and visually display them, utilizing interactive graphics, maps, and charts.

-I was lucky enough to have worked at places like the New York Times and the Wall Street Journal, which had graphics editors and special projects managers who coordinated with reporters and editors on long-term projects.
+I was lucky enough to have worked at places like the *New York Times* and the *Wall Street Journal*, which had graphics editors and special projects managers who coordinated with reporters and editors on long-term projects.
 These were often the stories that would run on page one and were given additional resources from photo and graphics departments.

 Such stories are the news analysis items, features that would be referred to in-house as a “tick tock.”
 While the story carries the